GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

                 - `useEditCategory.ts:` Hook responsible for sending partial data updates for an existing category via a PATCH request with CSRF, allowing modification of only the category name.
             - `Post:` POST requests on /categories/ routes
                 - `useCreateCategory.ts:` Hook to create a new category in the system via POST request, constructing the payload typed with the category name and including CSRF protection to ensure the security of the operation.

+        - `Courses:` All requests to the backend on the /courses/ routes
+            - `Delete:` DELETE requests on the /courses/delete/ routes
+                - `useDeleteCourse.ts:` Hook that encapsulates the HTTP request logic to delete a specific course, sending a CSRF-protected DELETE request and ensuring error handling to report deletion failures.
+            - `Get:` GET requests on the /courses/ routes
+                - `useGetAllCourses.ts:` Hook that retrieves the entire course list via GET request, managing loading and error states, and allowing refetch after CRUD operations.
+            - `Patch:` PATCH requests on the /courses/patch/:id routes
+                - `useEditCourse.ts:` Hook responsible for sending partial data updates to an existing course via a PATCH request with CSRF, allowing modification of only the course name.
+            - `Post:` POST requests on /courses/post/ routes
+                - `useCreateCourse.ts:` Hook to create a new course in the system via POST request, constructing the payload typed with the course name and including CSRF protection to ensure the security of the operation.

         - `Events:` All requests to the backend on /events/ routes
             - `Delete:` DELETE requests on /event/delete/:id routes